chef/chef-web-docs/chef_master/source/backend_failure_recovery.rst

 Service Level Failures
 =====================================================
-This section covers the behavior when a single service fails.
+This section documents the expected behavior that occurs when a single service fails.
 This currently extends to the service's process on the machine dying, not more complicated service failures where the process is up and taking requests but returning incorrect results.

 Note that the number of service-level failures that a service can sustain assumes that the failure is happening in isolation.
-In general, an operator should assume that the cluster can sustain a failure on a single node and that a second failure is likely to cause a loss of availability if the first failure is not resolved.
+In general an operator should assume that the cluster can sustain a failure on a single node, but a second failure is likely to cause a loss of availability if the first failure is not resolved.

 PostgreSQL
 -----------------------------------------------------
-The leader/follower state of PostgresSQL is managed by leaderl.
+The leader/follower state of PostgresSQL is managed by Leaderl.
 Leaderl performs health checks on PostgreSQL and fails over to a follower if the health check fails.

 Assuming that ``etcd`` and ``leaderl`` are running properly, two of the three nodes can have service-level PostgreSQL failures.
 Once the root cause of the service-level problems have been solved, the two failed nodes can be resynced from the leader node.